Standardisation is the process by which specifications are set.

 The EU supports an effective and coherent standardisation framework, which ensures that high quality standards are developed in a timely manner.

 The European Commission issues standardisation requests and supports financially the work of European Standardisation Organisations: European Telecommunications Standards Institute (ETSI), European Committee for Standardisation (CEN) and European Committee for Electrotechnical Standardization (CENELEC).
 But, it does not interfere with the standardisation setting conducted by industry or National Standardisation Organisations.

 EU-funded research and innovation projects make their results available to the standardisation work of several standards-setting organisations.
-Consultations on general standardisation issues are launched on a periodic basis.
 The EU Rolling Plan for ICT Standardisation provides an overview of the activities to be undertaken in support of EU policies.